 Making content that meets your target audience’s needs is one of the most important parts of an SEO-driven marketing campaign.

 Content that ignores what people want won’t rank as well as content that respects search intent.
+It defeats the purpose of law firm website SEO.
 Figuring out what people want can be difficult, but a few tricks can make it simple.